-My main areas of academic work and research interests include application of systems thinking and modeling in structuring strategic choice problems to assist managers in the understanding and analysis of choice situations.
+For the past 10 years, my main areas of academic work and research interests include application of systems thinking in service design.

 I define design as conceiving or giving form to artifacts that create significance for the users and the designers.
 Given the intangibility, time-dependence of services, and the fluidity of the customer requirements, the traditional product design techniques do not provide the requisite analytical assistance when applied to designing services.
 This calls for tools and techniques that are developed from ground up with the intention of addressing the complexities inherent in service design.

 My research objective is to provide hands-on thinking tools and reflection mechanisms, required for designing services in complex organizational and business contexts.
 To this end, I combine insights from the service paradigm, design thinking and systems science, to help managers and designers gain an understanding of the multifaceted and dynamic nature of service design.